 10 Healthy Ways to Increase Your Fluid Intake

 Getting enough fluid every day is important for your health.
-As the weather heats up, we sometimes forget to stay properly hydrated.
 Dehydration can cause headaches, lethargy, muscle weakness and a host of other problems.
 So what is adequate hydration, and how do we meet these needs through drinking and eating?
 Here are some tips.

 - Drink a water-based beverage (water, juice or milk) with every meal and snack — between 8 and 16 oz.
 You should drink a minimum of 8–10 cups per day, but aim for 10–12 cups if you are more active.
 (1 cup = 8 oz.)

 - Consume fluids before you are thirsty.
 By the time you are thirsty, your body is already dehydrated!
 Use the color of your urine as an indicator to know if you are drinking enough.
 Urine should be a pale yellow color.
 If you notice a darker yellow, you may need to increase your fluid intake.

 - If you drink caffeinated beverages (coffee, tea and sodas), alternate decaffeinated beverage intake throughout the day.
 Caffeinated beverages and alcohol are diuretics.
 Diuretics increase the excretion of water from the body rather than hydrating.

 - Try calorie-free, fruit-flavored waters to add some variety.
 Some versions are flavored no-calorie waters, some are flavored with low-calorie sweeteners and others contain enhancements like vitamins (speak with a Registered Dietitian or physician prior to consuming these).

 - Dilute juices.
 For some people, fruit and vegetable juices taste too thick or sweet.
 Some just people just don’t want the extra calories.
 Try diluting them with water or, for a fizzy kick, use club soda.